 Discover the sights and flavours of the Gothic quarter and Born Quarter, or 'La Ribera,' on a half-day adventure that blends preserved medieval architecture with its gastronomic history.
 Get the chance to have exterior explanations of the Cathedral of Santa Eulalia and Santa Maria del Mar church.

 Gain a deeper appreciation of Barcelona's most famed icons on a panoramic city tour with an experienced guide.
-Traverse the scenic streets of the Gothic Quarter and step inside the Cathedral of Barcelona.
+Walk the scenic streets of the Gothic Quarter and step inside the Cathedral of Barcelona.
 Then, take in the modern Sagrada Familia and ascend 700-foot-tall Montjuic Mountain for magnificent views.

 Rarely is an architect so closely identified with his city as Antoní Gaudí is with Barcelona.
 On this stunning four-hour tour you will view Gaudí's masterpieces, from the soaring spires of La Sagrada Familia, to the quirky charm of Park Guell.